Rutuli

 The Rutuli or Rutulians were an ancient people in Italy.
-The Rutuli were located in a territory whose capital was the ancient town of Ardea, located about 35 km southeast of Rome.
+The Rutuli were located in a territory whose capital was the ancient town of Ardea, located about 32 km (20 miles) southeast of Rome.

-Thought to have been descended from the Umbri and the Pelasgians, according to modern scholars they were more probably connected with the Etruscan or Ligurian peoples.
+Thought to have been descended from the Umbri and the Pelasgians, according to modern scholars they were most likely connected with the Etruscan or Ligurian peoples.

 Mythological history

 In Virgil's Aeneid, and also according to Livy, the Rutuli are led by Turnus, a young prince to whom Latinus, king of the Latins, had promised the hand of his daughter Lavinia in marriage.
 When the Trojans arrived in Italy, Latinus decided to give his daughter to Aeneas instead because of instructions he had received from the gods to marry his daughter to a foreigner.
 Turnus was outraged and led his people as well as several other Italian tribes against the Trojans in war.
 Virgil's text ends when Aeneas defeats Turnus in single combat and therefore confirms his right to marry Lavinia.
-In some other accounts of the story of Aeneas, he is later killed in a subsequent battle with the Rutuli.
+In some other accounts of the story of Aeneas, Latinus is later killed in a subsequent battle with the Rutuli.